Alexander-Jordan/dev-dive/3-basic-tools-for-developers.md

 So that could be docs for a program you use, or it could be a YouTube video.
 It could be a reddit post, or even AI generated answers.

-But why only benefit from documenation written by others?
+But why only benefit from documentation written by others?
 Write documentation for yourself, and anyone you'd like to share it with.

 That include documentation for your projects, general notes, comments in your code, and even writing clean code that explains itself.